Sustainable Development Goal 14: Monitoring and progress

-UNEP has published a step-by-step guide on measuring the following indicators of SDG: 14.1.1 (Index of coastal eutrophication; and plastic debris density), 14.2.1 (number of countries using ecosystem-based approaches to managing marine areas) and 14.5.1 (coverage of protected areas in relation to marine areas).
-The guide stresses that marine ecosystems and biodiversity are much less poorly understood compared to terrestrial systems.
+UNEP has published a step-by-step guide on measuring several indicators of SDG 14.
+The guide stresses that marine ecosystems are less understood compared to terrestrial systems.
 This is because most marine ecosystems are remote, vast in size and difficult to access.
 Therefore, marine research is expensive.
-The environmental dimension of the SDG indicators is new compared to the Millennium Development Goals.
-For this reason, systems to capture nationally derived environmental data for the SDGs are not well developed yet.

 An annual report is prepared by the Secretary-General of the United Nations evaluating the progress towards the Sustainable Development Goals.

 The Preparatory Meeting to the UN Ocean Conference convened in New York, US, in February 2017, to discuss the implementation of Sustainable Development Goal 14.
 International law, as reflected in the UN Convention on the Law of the Sea (UNCLOS), stressed the need to include governance instruments to consider "anthropogenic activities taking place outside of the ocean".
 Concerns regarding ocean health in destructive fishing practices and marine pollution were discussed, in looking at the role of local communities of small island developing States (SIDS) and least developed countries (LDCs) to not forget that oceans are a large part of their economies.

-Although many participating United Nations legislative bodies comes together to discuss the issues around marine environments and SDG 14, such as at the United Nations Ocean Conference, it is important to consider how SDG 14 is implemented across different Multilateral Environmental Agreements, respectively.
-As climate, biodiversity and land degradation are major parts of the issues surrounding the deterioration of marine environments and oceans, it is important to know how each Rio Convention implements this SDG.

-Predictions

-Target 14.1 is supposed to be met in 2025, but in 2020 this is considered to be "uncertain" according to the Convention on Biological Diversity.
 It was estimated in 2020 that only 2 percent of countries will meet Target 14 by 2030.